 "Graduate management education is an investment, and the MBA degree continues to provide the strongest return on investment of any master's degree in terms of career compensation," says Brian Mitchell, Associate Dean of Full-Time MBA Programs at Emory University Goizueta Business School.

-“And just as important, the return on the MBA investment includes lifelong skills in leadership, critical thinking, problem solving, ethics and much more as part of the academic experience,” he adds.
+“And just as important, the return on the MBA investment includes lifelong skills in leadership, critical thinking, problem-solving, ethics, and much more as part of the academic experience,” he adds.

 MBA ROI: Network benefits

-Finally, when weighing up the benefits of an MBA and its ROI, applicants should also look beyond the numbers and consider the advances in their professional career.
+Finally, when weighing up the benefits of an MBA and its ROI, applicants should also look beyond the numbers and consider the advances in their professional careers.
 MBA graduates are rewarded for their investment with a robust professional network.

 During an MBA, you can connect with a network of alumni, classmates, mentors, professors, and business leaders that you meet.
 The network you create is vital in boosting your MBA ROI and should be a significant factor in business school research.